Visit Wolverhampton Information Network to find information on assessments, benefits, personal budgets and emergency help for Wolverhampton carers.

 Find out about respite services available to carers who want a break from their caring role in the knowledge that their loved ones will continue to be looked after.

 Types of care available for your loved ones

 Home-based respite is a carers service which happens in the home.
 A carer, either from Agincare or employed via Direct Payments stays with the cared for person to enable the carer to have a break from their caring role.
 Currently, Wolverhampton City Council employs Agincare, to deliver the home-based respite service.

 These breaks are delivered in a residential setting where the cared for person may have regular short stays to give the carer a break.
 These breaks are subject to a charge to the cared for person calculated under the Charging for Residential Accommodation Guide (CRAG).
 The Carer Support Team details are published on the Wolverhampton Information Network (WIN) website and a Community Care Assessment will need to be completed.

 For more information about Continuing Health Care Funding contact Wolverhampton Clinical Commissioning Group at Wolverhampton Science Park, Technology Centre, Glaisher Drive, Wolverhampton, WV10 9RU.
 Email email@example.com or call 01902 444878.

 Contact the Carer Support Team to discuss the types of breaks that may be available in your local area.
 There is currently no charge for carers support services in Wolverhampton.
-From April 2015 under the Care Act, all carers will be entitled to have a Carers Assessment.
+From April 2015 under the Care Act, all carers became entitled to a Carers Assessment.

 Find out about the services on offer for carers living in Wolverhampton by contacting the Carer Support Team.